-The private economy is the system of consumer demands, entrepreneurship, production by private organizations called firms, and market prices that coordinate the activities of consumers and firms so that the quantities produced in each market approximately equal the quantity demanded of each good or service produced.
+The private economy is the system of consumer demands, production by private organizations called firms, and market prices that coordinate the activities of consumers and firms so that the quantities produced in each market approximately equal the quantity demanded of each good or service produced.
 That equilibrium assumes just a minimal-but very important-role for government.
 Namely, the government assures clear definitions of who owns what and limits methods of transferring ownership rights form one person to another to voluntary exchange and gift giving.
 The government thus implicitly assures that theft, extortion, and fraud are essentially eliminated-which is to say reduced to a such a level that it can be ignored without substantial loss.
 The government also is implicitly assumed to enforce contracts so that intertemporal exchange is possible.
 These roles are almost never included in micro-economic textbooks, but without them, private exchange and production would be unlikely to take place at anything like the rates that we take for granted in contemporary market-based societies.

 Public economics analyses how public policies affect the market outcomes associated with the private economies.
+There are three parts to this process (1) positive economics, (2) normative economics, (3) the political economy of public policies.

-There are two parts to this process.
-The simplest part is analyzing how a specific public polkicy affects a market or group of markets.
-Here, one might begin with analysis of how various forms of property and contract law affect the kind and extent of market activities that tend to emerge in the private economy.
-However, for the most part the civil and criminal laws are taken to be fixed for the period of analysis and so are not included in courses on public economics.
-Instead, the focus is on how various governmental expenditures, taxes, and regulations affect the private economy-while implicitly holding the civil and criminal law constant.
+The first part-and the one that most textbooks focus most of their attention on-is analyzing how a specific public policy affects a market or group of markets.
+Here, one might have begun with analysis of how various forms of property and contract law affect the kind and extent of market activities that tend to emerge in the private economy.
+However, for the most part the civil and criminal laws are taken to be fixed for public economics and so are not included in courses on public economics.
+Instead, the focus of positive public economic is on how various governmental expenditures, taxes, and regulations affect the private economy-while implicitly holding the civil and criminal law constant.
 Although this is easier than analyzing the effects of such framing laws, it is not a trivial exercise.
 There are by now thousands and thousands of such policies and each has an impact that is partly determined by the impacts of all the others.
 In part I of this course, we'll examine some of the more commonplace policies using tools from microeconomics in an "other things being equal" policy environment.
-That is to say, we'll examine the consequences of a single policy on the private economy for the most part by ignoring all the other policies.
+That is to say, we'll examine the consequences of a few important policies on the private economy, holding all others constant.
+The policies of greatest interest for part I of this course (and in most other public economics courses) is the effect of various taxes and subsidies on previously untaxed, unsubsidized, and unregulated markets-which is to say the markets modelled in a standard microeconomics course.

-A very similar analysis could be undertaken in which other policies are explicitly considered, but there are so many alternative configurations of such policies, that relatively little that is general would emerge from such analyses that would add to the ones undertaken in this course.
-What is chiefly examined in part I of this course (and in most other public economics courses) is the effect of public policies on previously untaxed, unsubsidized, and unregulated markets-which is to say the markets modelled in a standard microeconomics course.
 These analyses reveal that public policies normally affect both consumers and firms even when they are "aimed" at only one or the other side of the supply and demand relationships.
-Any policies that directly or indirectly affect prices such as sales taxes, excise taxes, and subsidies then to have effects on both consumers and firms and via the latter on various input markets.
+Any policies that directly or indirectly affect prices-such as sales taxes, excise taxes, and subsidies then to have effects on both consumers and firms and via the latter on various input markets.
 Similarly, any polices that directly or indirectly affect production costs also have effects on firms, consumers, and input markets.
 And, the same is true of government expenditures that alter the pattern of demand for final goods and services or inputs.
+Market prices adjust to set supply equal to demand and by doing so they tend to distribute the burden of taxes and benefits of subsidies between firms and consumers.